jeffala/jeffala/README.md

 #### iOS development with Swift and SwiftUI

-- I’m currently focus on Data Structures and Algorithms, and 2 iOS projects.
+- I’m currently focus on Data Structures and Algorithms, and 3 portfolio projects.
 - The JANE project is to showcase basic knowledge of SwiftUI.